DavideGianessi/beaver-triplets-generation-with-weak-binding-AVSS/docs/making_a_protocol.md

   Ensures the protocol is no longer useful to anyone else before calling this (e.g., it has already sent all messages it could).
   Follow with `return` to terminate execution of the handler.

+- `self.stop_subprotocol()`
+  Ensures the subprotocol is no longer useful to anyone else before calling this (e.g., in VSS, that broadcast is not in the star sent by the dealer).

 - `self.return_result(result_dict)`
   Sends the result to the parent protocol’s handler.
   This should only be called once.